code-monki/central-supply-catalog/docs/design.md

 Users add products from product detail pages.
 Cart contents are persisted in `localStorage`, can be edited on the cart page, and are reflected by the global cart badge.

-### Review Support And Licensing
+### Review Help, Support, And Licensing

-Users can reach support, about, disclaimer, and licensing content through global navigation and footer links.
+Users can reach help, support, about, disclaimer, and licensing content through global navigation and footer links.
+The Help page explains browsing, product details, cart behavior, and supported search syntax.

 ## Information Architecture